-The Government of Canada has partnered with the provincial governments to deliver the CECRA program.
+The Government of Canada partnered with the provincial governments to deliver the CECRA program.
 The program is intended to provide relief for small business tenants of commercial landlords who are experiencing financial difficulties during the COVID-19 Pandemic.

-Over the course of the program, property owners that participate in the program will reduce rent by at least 75% for the months of April, May, June, and July 2020 for their small business tenants that qualify.
-The Government of Canada, via a forgivable loan, will cover 50% of the rent, with the tenant paying up to 25% and the landlord forgiving at least 25%.
+Over the course of the program, property owners that participated in the program reduced rent by at least 75% for the months of April to September 2020 for their small business tenants that qualify.
+The Government of Canada, via a forgivable loan, covered 50% of the rent, with the tenant paying up to 25% and the landlord forgiving at least 25%.
 The interest-free loans will be forgiven on December 31, 2020 if the property owner agrees to terms, including reducing the small business tenants' rent by at least 75% under a rent reduction agreement.
 To ensure loan forgiveness, the property owner must follow the terms and conditions of the loan, including complying with the rent reduction agreement.
-The Trust is currently finalizing the applications under the CECRA program.